Grego-GT/ERA-Replicating-Agents/README.md

 pnpm link --global

 # Use it anywhere
-agfactory create my-agent -p "You are helpful" -m gpt-4
+agfactory create my-agent -p "You are helpful"
 ```

 To publish to npm: